Olivia Plender: Exhibitions

 Plender's art works are in the collections of Tate Gallery and Arts Council England.

 Publishing

 A book on her work, titled Rise Early, Be Industrious, was published by Sternberg Press in 2016.
 It followed a solo show with the same title that toured to MK Gallery in Milton Keyes, Arnolfini in Bristol and CCA in Glasgow, UK, in 2012 and 2013.

 Plender has published several graphic novels and comic books, including The Masterpiece (2001-2006), about the life of a fictional artist in 1960s London, and A Stellar Key to the Summerland (2007).

 Plender was co-editor of Untitled Magazine from 2002 until it closed in 2008.

 Awards

-In 2006 she won the prestigious Paul Hamlyn Award for Visual Arts.
+In 2006 she won the Paul Hamlyn Award for Visual Arts.